 4. Advertise Your Freelance Services

-It makes no difference the channel you use to attract your clients.
+The channel you use to attract your clients makes no difference.
 You can even go over and above by marketing your services.

 You can build and advertise gigs on freelance platforms such as Fiverr, Upwork, and others.